ESSS/hookman/docs/source/quick_start.rst

         ]
     )

-With the HookSpecs defined, it's possible to generate the project files, necessary for the application as well as plugins templates.
+With the :ref:`hook-specs-api-section` defined, it's possible to generate the necessary files to interact between the application and the plugins implementation.

 .. code-block:: python